 – what is important to them about how and when the relationship is ended

 – any messaging that they would like to send to others.

 Q. If mediation is confidential, how will the manager/referrer know what’s been agreed?

 The confidentiality of mediation is important to a successful outcome.
 It applies to written agreements as well as to what is said during the process.
 However, mediators should ask participants to consider the benefits of sharing all or part of the agreement with someone who can support them in implementing it.
 When they do decide to keep it to themselves, we encourage them to agree a message to give the referrer, manager or colleagues a sense of the outcome.

 Q. What if people don’t stick to what they agree in mediation?

 When people feel that they have been free to forge an agreement that makes sense to them and will improve their situation, they tend to be committed to it.
 Mediators should get participants to agree what to do if things don’t work out.
 In our practice, we also follow up with them some weeks later to help keep things on track.
-We also provide them with a tool to encourage continued reflection on what they learned in mediation.

 Q. How do I find a suitable mediation provider?